JyotinderSingh/Cerealib/README.md

 ## Cerealib - A High Performance Serialization Library for Java

 Cerealib is a fast serialization library for Java which supports all Java Primitives, Strings, and Primitive Arrays - and offers many performance benefits over the default Java Serialization implementation.

 For real world usage and reference, try out the code in the [CerealibSandbox](./CerealibSandbox/src) module!

+## Why did I build yet another serialization library?

+While working on another side project, I ended up requiring a serialization solution.
+As I was going through Java's official implementation, I came across quite a few comments which said that it wasn't really performant, and one was better off using third party libraries.
+This kind of felt odd in a way, that a language's official implementation would be critiqued for performance (after all, the entire world writes their code in Java).

+This led me to fall into a rabbit hole, trying to learn more about how serialization is actually implemented, and what makes Java's implementation sub par (the reasons were things which I could safely circumvent, given that I didn't need to support any legacy implementations, reflection, or versioning).
+This felt like a nice way to spend a weekend.

 # Usage Guide